rgb-archive/spec/rgb_specification_bip_style.md

 }
 </pre>

-Each user will be able to check if the colored transaction he is going to pay for, obeys to the issuer's contract conditions.
+Each user will be able to check if the colored transaction he is going to pay for obeys to the issuer's contract conditions.

-In order to increase the confidentiality against a possibile data mining attack, the fee given to the issuer are based on the K exchanged between the 2 user.
-Without knowing the K its impossible to infer which of the 3 (or more) outputs is the one containing the fee and tagging the color of the transaction.
+In order to increase the confidentiality against a possibile data mining attack, the fee given to the issuer are based on the `K` exchanged between the 2 user.
+Without knowing the `K` its impossible to infer which of the 3 (or more) outputs is the one containing the fee and the one tagging the color of the transaction.

-Issuer is not collecting fees of an entire path until someone redeems the asset, in that moment the issuer discover all the tagging values and can collect the fees.
-To overcome this problem issuer could define some rules to incentivize redeeming after N transactions (this would also allow to keep path not too long).
+The issuer is not collecting fees of an entire path until someone redeems the asset, in that moment the issuer discovers all the tagging values and can collect the fees.
+To overcome this problem the issuer could define some rules to incentivize redeeming after *N* transactions (this would also allow to limit the path).

 ### Known issue

-The dust limit of the amount prevent sending low value of shares.
+The dust limit of the amount prevents sending few shares.
 One could consider to send 1000 shares as minimum but this could change in the future, a split/join mechanism which does not require reissuance of all tokens should be defined to properly handle dust limit.

 ## Rationale